velppa/json-spc/README.md

 # json-spc

-A CLI wrapper around the [json-stringify-pretty-compact-cli][lib] library.
+A CLI wrapper around the [json-stringify-pretty-compact][lib] library.

 Thanks and acknowledgements to Simon Lydell for creating this wonderful library.